Newhouse0303/JavaAdvanced_OOP/Part_2_exercise_4_Bus.md

     Meaning: Application entry point
     Postcondition: executes program

+    Method: something to create an instance of UserRegistry, cardReaders etc.

 class UserRegistry

     This skeleton of a class used to create user accounts and manage storing them in the database,